reiven0/pyfluent_flux-report/README.md

    ![readme_en-excute](https://github.com/user-attachments/assets/a14f4161-1c54-42a1-944d-dec567d9f770)

-3. :white_check_mark:Please change the contents of 'boundaries=["cha", "chb", "chc", "chd"]' to suit your environment.
+3. :white_check_mark:Please change the content of 'boundaries=["cha", "chb", "chc", "chd"]' in the main execution function to suit your environment.

 ## Prerequisites